tandembank/redux-form-field/README.md

 This is probably the most complex mapping, and once this is done, as shown above, can use the component to create Fields that redux-form can use in the context of a form.

-You might say that as this is the most complex part why is the library not called `redux-form-component`, and to that I say do you hate alliteration?
+You might say that as this is the most complex part of the library, so why is the library not called `redux-form-component`, and to that I say do you hate alliteration?
 Fine, you can write the library next time!

 This mapping is achieved through mapping functions for `prop.meta` and `props.input`, inspired by how you might map redux state and dispatch props.